Papa's Cabin: Production

 "Papa's Cabin" was written by John Enbom and directed by Michael Fields, marking Enbom's sixteenth and penultimate writing credit and Fields's seventh and penultimate directing credit for the series.
 "Papa's Cabin" features the final appearance of Hank Landry, played by Patrick Fabian, making it the closing installment of an eight-episode arc.
 The episode reveals that Tim Foyle (James Jordan) was the actual killer of Dean O'Dell, a mystery which had been the focus of the show for six episodes.
 Jordan had previously played a janitor named Lucky in season two; his new character was always meant to act as a foil to Veronica.
 In fact, scripts had initially named Tim Foyle as simply "Foil" for this reason.
 The nickname stuck, and his full name was chosen as a pun on tin foil.
 The episode was the final installment of the series to air before a two-month hiatus, temporarily losing its time slot to Pussycat Dolls Present.
-Ain't It Cool News considered the CW's short description of the episode to be evidence that Veronica and Keith would continue working together, despite the fact that he recently became interim Sheriff.
+Ain't It Cool News considered the CW's description of the episode to be evidence that Veronica and Keith would continue working together, despite the fact that he recently became interim Sheriff.

 Thomas enjoyed Fabian's performance in the episode, arguing that it was an example of the actor's scene stealer quality that led Thomas to initially cast him after his appearance in an episode of his earlier series Cupid.
 The scene in which Keith boards the ship on which Hank is located was difficult to film because there were limited daylight filming hours.
 The crew thought it was important for the audience to see the waves and the ocean.
 However, they were unable to finish filming the scene within the course of one day, so the crew made a quick decision to place a makeshift blue screen as part of the background for the interior of the boat.
 It was intended that the blue screen be edited in post-production in order to represent the ocean, but upon learning that this change would cost millions of dollars, the crew decided to forgo the alteration and instead pass off the blue screen as a tarpaulin.

 Jordan had to wear a wig and a fake goatee for the episode.
 Thomas described Jordan's one-word response to the question "Do we look like we smoke?" as the best quip of the season.
 Thomas was also laudatory towards Jordan's character's reactions towards Veronica about events he secretly already knew, such as when he hears a voicemail from Hank not recommending him for an internship.
 He thought that he played the lie realistically but that one could see through his façade upon a repeat viewing.
 Because the Dean O'Dell storyline was six episodes instead of the initially scheduled seven, some plot strands had to be removed from the final episode and story arc.